ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 You should test any contract code you write on a testnet before deploying to Mainnet.
 Among dapps that integrate with existing smart contracts, most projects have copies deployed to testnets.

 Most testnets started by using a permissioned proof-of-authority consensus mechanism.
 This means a small number of nodes are chosen to validate transactions and create new blocks – staking their identity in the process.
-Alternatively, some testnets feature an open proof-of-stake consensus mechanism where everyine can test running a validator, just like Ethereum Mainnet.
+Alternatively, some testnets feature an open proof-of-stake consensus mechanism where everyone can test running a validator, just like Ethereum Mainnet.

 ETH on testnets has no real value; therefore, there are no markets for testnet ETH.
 Since you need ETH to actually interact with Ethereum, most people get testnet ETH from faucets.
 Most faucets are webapps where you can input an address which you request ETH to be sent to.